timothy-huang/my_blog/_posts/2022-08-06-What Would Happen If You Maxed Your Retirement Accounts For 40+ Years?.md

 | *Total Personal Contributions*   | $ 60,650 | $ 68,150 | $ 69,150 |
 | **Total Contributions**            | $ 70,650 | $ 78,150 | $ 79,150 |

 For the sake of simplicity, I’ve assumed a maximum employer 401(k) match of around \\$10,000.
-All contribution limits are used using 2022 numbers.

 Notable additions here are the 401(k) After-Tax contributions and Traditional IRA contributions.
 Most likely, at the income level where you’re maxing out these accounts, you no longer qualify for regular Roth IRA contributions, and thus you would start making use of two backdoors which don’t have income limits.
 The money from these backdoors would then end up in your Roth IRA.
 - **Backdoor Roth IRA:** A non-deductible Traditional IRA to a Roth IRA conversion, which puts you in the same position as if you had been able to contribute to the Roth directly.